PaNOSC-ViNYL/instrument_database/README.md

 ```
 In this example code, `myinstrument` is the instrument description for
 the instrument D22 at ILL, at version `HEAD`, using the simulation
-software "mcstas" and the specific flavour `quick`.
+software "mcstas" and the specific flavor `quick`.
 The last boolean
 is optional and allowes to install all the additional dependencies to
 run the specific instrument using `pip`.